mfactory-osaka/ESPTimeCast/README.md

 ### ⚡ `/action` Endpoint

 Supports both GET and POST.
-Send a parameter name alone to toggle, or with a value to set explicitly.
+Parameters marked as optional can be toggled by omitting their value, or set explicitly by providing one.

 #### 🔗 Endpoint
 ```